 S – Services

 Some panels come with standard holes within the core of the panels for cables to run through.
-Electricians use flexible fibreglass rod to insert cabling which doesn’t react with polystyrene within.
+Electricians use flexible fibreglass rods to insert cabling which doesn’t react with the polystyrene within.
 We normally create a cavity to run the cables inside so they are not locked inside the panels.
 Plumbing pipes must be installed within standard timber framing and not through the core of the panel.